django-cms/django-cms/docs/introduction/toolbar.rst

 * checks whether we're in a page belonging to this application
 * if so, it creates a menu if one's not already there
 * adds a menu item to list all polls in the overlay
-* adds a menu item to add a now poll as a modal window
+* adds a menu item to add a new poll as a modal window

 Your ``cms_toolbars.py`` file should contain classes that extend ``cms.toolbar_base.CMSToolbar`` and are registered using ``cms.toolbar_pool.toolbar_pool.register()``.
 The register function can be